eddiesTime/sme_app/raw_documentation.md

 }
 ```

-_Code snippet 20: WeatherNofitifer inside application layer._
+_Code snippet 21: WeatherNofitifer inside Application Layer._

-Whenever WeatherEntity changes due to the methods `fetchWeatherForLocation()` or `refreshWeatherForLocation()` the method `notifyListeners()` is called which signals our ChangeNotifierProvider to update the UI by telling its descendants to run their builder callback.
+Whenever `WeatherEntity` changes, due to the methods `fetchWeatherForLocation()` or `refreshWeatherForLocation()`, the method `notifyListeners()` is called, which signals the `ChangeNotifierProvider` to update the UI by telling its descendants to run their builder callback.

-#### Presentation Layer
+##### Presentation Layer

-To access WeatherNotifier inside our presentation layer it needs to be injected with the help of ChangeNotifierProvider inside the lowest common ancestor.
+To access `WeatherNotifier` inside the presentation layer, it needs to be injected inside the lowest common ancestor with the help of `ChangeNotifierProvider` .

 ```dart
 ...